SainsburyWellcomeCentre/sequences_neuropixel_preprocess/README.md

 - Refer to the `HPC_helpsheet` file for tips on running this step on a computing cluster.

 - #### output
-- behaviour port and mouse tracking files for each video in the organised directory
+- Tracking files (behavioural port and mouse head centre) for each video in the organised directory

-## 4. [To Be Detailed]
+## 4. Bpod processing
+- takes the raw `.mat` ouput from bpod, processes this data and converts the values into a useful python readable format

+- #### output
+- processed behavioural data files which are stored in the organised data directory
+-
 ## 5. [To Be Detailed]

 ## 6. [To Be Detailed]